 Lutzky, Ursula & Matt Gee

 2018.
 ‘I just found your blog’.
 The pragmatics of initiating comments on blog posts.
 Journal of Pragmatics 129 ► pp. 173 ff.

 Lutzky, Ursula & Andrew Kehoe

 2017.
 “I apologise for my poor blogging”: Searching for Apologies in the Birmingham Blog Corpus.
 Corpus Pragmatics 1:1 ► pp. 37 ff.

 Vidgen, Bertie, Leon Derczynski & Natalia Grabar

-This list is based on CrossRef data as of 05 january 2022.
+This list is based on CrossRef data as of 24 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.